 Pacific Lamprey have not been a management priority for federal or state agencies in the Puget Sound/Strait of Juan de Fuca RMU.
-However, over the past few years, there have been steps toward a more focused and collaborative approach to collecting targeted Pacific Lamprey data and incorporating lamprey into management activities at the RMU level.
+However, over the past few years, there have been steps toward a more focused and collaborative approach to collecting targeted Pacific Lamprey data and incorporating lamprey into management activities.
 The Puget Sound/Strait of Juan de Fuca RMU, along with the Washington Coast RMU, held inaugural annual meetings in 2021 to discuss and coordinate lamprey conservation needs.
-This collaboration continued in 2022 and facilitated a substantial increase in understanding Pacific Lamprey distributions and evaluating their conservation status.
-The 2022 RMU meeting had participants from tribes, local, state, and federal agencies, and non-profits.
-Continued state and federal coordination occurred through the Interagency Special Status/Sensitive Species Program (ISSSSP), facilitated by the Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) staff with participation from US Fish and Wildlife Service (USFWS), and Washington Department of Fish and Wildlife (WDFW).
+This collaboration continued in 2022 and 2023 and facilitated a substantial increase in understanding Pacific Lamprey distributions and evaluating their conservation status.
+The 2023 RMU meeting had participants from tribes, local, state, and federal agencies, and non-profits.
+Additional conservation collaboration was continued with state and federal coordination through the Interagency Special Status/Sensitive Species Program (ISSSSP), facilitated by the Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) staff with participation from US Fish and Wildlife Service (USFWS), and Washington Department of Fish and Wildlife (WDFW).
 These meetings aim to collaboratively manage rare aquatic species that are not managed under the Endangered Species Act and Pacific Lamprey was a particular focus of these meetings.
+The Washington Department of Natural Resources (WA DNR) is also researching actions to protect and conserve Pacific Lamprey on WA DNR land across the state.

-There is still a monumental need for targeted lamprey data collection, lamprey identification, field methods training for biologists and managers, sharing of best management guide resources, and continued collaboration in these RMUs.
-However, some progress on these fronts has been made over the past year.
+There is still a significant need for targeted lamprey data collection, lamprey identification, field methods training for biologists and managers, sharing of best management guide resources, and continued collaboration in these RMUs.
+However, some progress on these fronts has been made over the past several years.
 To facilitate the 2022 update to the Pacific Lamprey Assessment (Luzier et al., 2011), a focused effort was made by partners to collate and share information regarding Pacific Lamprey distributions, population trends, and local threats.
 Every five years, the Pacific Lamprey Conservation Initiative (PLCI), through the RMUs, revises the Pacific Lamprey Assessment.
 The Assessment utilizes local partners' knowledge and expertise to evaluate Pacific Lamprey distribution, population demographics, and threats at the 4th field HUC (watershed) level.
 This information is used to inform NatureServe, a diagnostic tool that characterizes the conservation risks of Pacific Lamprey across their historical range.
 Information about current Pacific lamprey distribution, population size, trends, and watershed threats was collected from partners in the Puget Sound/Strait of Juan de Fuca region through an online Assessment questionnaire and virtual meeting held on March 22, 2022.
-A summary of these key findings is included in this Regional Implementation Plan, and a complete analysis will be included in the 2022 Pacific Lamprey Assessment.
+A summary of these key findings is included in this Regional Implementation Plan, and a complete analysis will be included in the 2022 Pacific Lamprey Assessment (anticipated publish date March 2024).
+Additional distribution data has been collected in 2023 including eDNA samples in watersheds where limited to no Pacific Lamprey data exists.

 This partner-driven data collection and subsequent NatureServe evaluation have resulted in updates to the four watersheds where the conservation status rank was evaluated in 2018, as well as the completion of the initial ranking status for an additional 15 watersheds (Table 2).

-Compiling enough data to run the model and derive the initial conservation status ranking was the primary goal for the RMU and has dramatically advanced our understanding of Pacific Lamprey populations in this region.
+Compiling enough data to run the model and derive the initial conservation status ranking was the primary goal for the RMU and has advanced our understanding of Pacific Lamprey populations in this region.
 Significant data gaps still exist, including in two watersheds with insufficient data to be evaluated and another two watersheds where threat analysis has yet to be conducted.
 Based on the data collected, we have identified areas to focus outreach efforts and increased participation, as well as locations where more data or increased survey precision could result in future gains for the next Assessment.